TITLE 77: PUBLIC HEALTH

 F) test criteria, including installation procedures, operating procedures, site evaluation criteria, control system criteria, start-up procedures, sampling procedures, and observation procedures.

-4) The Department, in consultation with the permit applicant, shall develop performance requirements that will detail the criteria to be used to evaluate the product to determine its ability to become an approved private sewage disposal system.
-Such performance requirements shall include, but are not limited to, ponding in subsurface systems indicating that failure of the system is imminent.
+4) The Department, in consultation with the permit applicant, will develop performance requirements that will detail the criteria to be used to evaluate the product to determine its ability to become an approved private sewage disposal system.
+The performance requirements shall include, but are not limited to, ponding in subsurface systems indicating that failure of the system is imminent.

 5) The experimental system will be deemed unacceptable: